Natalie Cole: Stardom

 Becoming an instant star, Cole responded to critics who predicted a sophomore slump with Natalie, released in 1976.
 The album, like Inseparable, became a gold success thanks to the funk-influenced cut "Sophisticated Lady" and the jazz-influenced "Mr. Melody".

 Cole released her first platinum record with her third release, Unpredictable, mainly thanks to the number-one R&B hit "I've Got Love on My Mind".
 Originally an album track, the album's closer, "I'm Catching Hell", nonetheless became a popular Cole song during live concert shows.
 Later in 1977, Cole issued her fourth release and second platinum album, Thankful, which included another signature Cole hit, "Our Love".
 Cole was the first female artist to have two platinum albums in one year.
-To capitalize on her fame, Cole starred on her own TV special, which attracted such celebrities as Earth, Wind & Fire, and also appeared on the TV special, "Sinatra and Friends".
+To capitalize on her fame, Cole starred on her own TV special, which attracted such celebrities as Earth, Wind & Fire, and appeared on the TV special, "Sinatra and Friends".
 In 1978, Cole released her first live album, Natalie Live!

 In early 1979, the singer was awarded a star on the Hollywood Walk of Fame.
 That same year, she released two more albums, I Love You So and the Peabo Bryson duet album, We're the Best of Friends.
-Both albums reached gold status in the U.S., reflecting her continuing popularity.